Allopurinol: Uses, Side Effects and Precautions

 • Headaches

-When should I take allopurinol in the morning or at night?
+3. When should I take allopurinol, in the morning or at night?

-It will also assist you in remembering when you can take it.
-Once a day, allopurinol is normally taken.
-If your dose is greater than 300 mg, however, your doctor can encourage you to take it twice a day.
-It should then be taken in the morning and evening, after breakfast and dinner.
+Allopurinol is typically taken once a day.
+If your dose is greater than 300 mg, your doctor may advise you to take it twice a day, in the morning and evening, after breakfast and dinner.

-Adults and children aged 11 and up can take 600 to 800 milligrams (mg) per day, split into two or three doses over two to three days.
-Children aged 6 to 10 years old can take 300 mg once a day for 2 to 3 days.
+Adults and children aged 11 and up: 600 to 800 mg per day, split into two or three doses over two to three days.
+Children aged 6 to 10 years old: 300 mg once a day for 2 to 3 days.

-Allopurinol use was linked to higher (not lower) modified risks of cardiovascular hospitalization (including coronary artery disease (CAD), hypertensive heart disease, heart failure, stroke, and other cardiovascular events) as compared to non-use.
+Allopurinol use has been linked to a higher risk of cardiovascular hospitalization (including coronary artery disease, hypertensive heart disease, heart failure, stroke, and other cardiovascular events) compared to non-use.

 Allopurinol can help reduce serum urate levels and alleviate gout symptoms without putting the kidneys at risk.

-Allopurinol is linked to a minor but substantial decrease in blood pressure.
-This influence may be used to help hypertensive patients with hyperuricemia regulate their blood pressure.
+Allopurinol is linked to a minor but significant decrease in blood pressure, which may help hypertensive patients with hyperuricemia regulate their blood pressure.

-Allopurinol (Zyloprim), a drug commonly used to avoid painful gout attacks, can cause liver damage in as little as a few days to weeks after starting treatment.
-If you are prescribed this medication, your doctor will also advise you to have routine blood tests to check your liver's health.
+Allopurinol can cause liver damage in some cases.
+If prescribed this medication, your doctor will likely advise routine blood tests to check your liver's health.

-Weight loss is more likely with allopurinol than weight gain.
-With allopurinol, patients experience weight loss, nausea, and a loss of appetite.
-Acute gout attacks, diarrhea, nausea, and skin rash are all possible side effects of allopurinol.
+Weight loss is more commonly associated with allopurinol than weight gain.
+Possible side effects include weight loss, nausea, and a loss of appetite.
+Other side effects may include acute gout attacks, diarrhea, and skin rash.

 Disclaimer: The information provided herein is accurate, updated and complete as per the best practices of the Company.
 Please note that this information should not be treated as a replacement for physical medical consultation or advice.
 We do not guarantee the accuracy and the completeness of the information so provided.
 The absence of any information and/or warning to any drug shall not be considered and assumed as an implied assurance of the Company.
 We do not take any responsibility for the consequences arising out of the aforementioned information and strongly recommend you for a physical consultation in case of any queries or doubts.